McDic/pokercraft-local/README.md

 You can also download this library from PyPI; Run `pip install pokercraft-local`.

 Or alternatively, you can just download compiled binaries from [Releases page](https://github.com/McDic/pokercraft-local/releases).
-This is the best decision when you don't know programming.
+This is the best decision when you are a Windows user and don't know programming.

 ### 2. Collect your data files from Pokercraft